jdgaudillo/coursera-module3-project/README.md

 6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The output of the script is stored in `tidy.txt`
+The output of the script is stored in `cleaned-dataset.txt`